How to Improve Fuel Efficiency

 What Efficiency is Achievable?

-In Australia, the official fuel efficiency figures quoted for vehicles is an Australian Design Rules (ADR) calculated value and is often optimistic.
+In Australia the official fuel efficiency figures quoted for vehicles is an Australian Design Rules (ADR) calculated value and is often optimistic.
 Most people use more fuel than indicated – around 15% more in city cycle and 34% more in country cycle according to a study on in service fuel usage.
 This is not vehicle manufacturers purposely misleading you.
 The tests are done independently according to a well defined standard and form a good basis for comparing fuel efficiency between vehicles.
 The tests are not designed to predict your real world fuel usage.
 There are too many variables to make that possible.
 The ADR values are good for making relative comparisons between vehicles.
 Most people use more than the ADR calculated values.

 In city driving conditions, you should be able to use less fuel than that indicated by ADR.
 City driving should also use less fuel than on highway runs.
 Why do people generally always use more fuel in city conditions compared to highway?
 Driving habits is the main answer.
 This will be explained below.
 My Hilux has a combined ADR rating of around 8.5L/100km.
 With a vehicle fully loaded for touring, I can get it down to around 7.9L/100km city driving.
 That’s with a tonne of gear in it and heaps of crap on the roof.
 Unloaded and milking it for all she’s worth, I’ve gotten it down to less than 7.0L/100km, and that’s with a steel bullbar, canopy, dual batteries and storage drawers.
 Six-point-something litres per hundred.
 Pretty good for a big 4WD.
-That’s taking driving style to the extreme so isn’t reasonably achievable in the long term, but it does give you an idea about how much better you can do than the ADR figure if you try.
+That’s with good traffic conditions and taking driving style to the extreme so isn’t reasonably achievable in the long term, but it does give you an idea about how much better you can do than the ADR figure if you try.

 For highway driving, you may be able to achieve around equal to the ADR figures – maybe slightly more, maybe slightly less, depending mainly on cruising speed.
 Apart from cruising speed, driving habits are less important for highway driving.
 Fuel consumption is dominated by speed.